Learn how to quickly reheat a steak using an air fryer, and why its one of the best methods for getting your steak hot without overcooking it!

 You're trying to get it hot and juicy again without overcooking it.
 Trying to recreate that outside sear without drying it out

-Enter your steaks new best friend: The air fryer.
+Enter your steak's new best friend: the air fryer.

 The air fryer is a versatile kitchen appliance that can help you reheat your leftover steak without sacrificing taste or texture.